European Union withholding tax: Income gains and profits which are not taxed

 The EU withholding tax is not levied on any other forms of income such as employment income, trading profits, commercial activities, royalties, annuities and similar income.
 Also, the EU withholding tax does not apply to dividends from shares, nor to capital gains and other profits realised on investments.
 All these types of income and profits are described as being "out of scope".

 Individuals and accounts which are not affected

-The EU withholding tax is levied only on individuals and not on companies, discretionary trusts, foundations, stiftungs, anstalts, investment funds, etc., except in very special circumstances, e.g. a "bare trust".
+The EU withholding tax is levied only on individuals and not on companies, discretionary trusts, foundations, stiftungen, anstalts, investment funds, etc., except in very special circumstances, e.g. a "bare trust".

 The EU withholding tax is not deducted from individuals who reside outside the European Union.
 Thus, for example, a resident of Jersey or of Switzerland, would not pay the tax, even though these countries have signed the agreement with the EU.
 Neither Jersey nor Switzerland are in the European Union.